MicrosoftDocs/dynamics365smb-docs/business-central/design-details-central-concepts-of-the-planning-system.md

 ![Planning with forecasts](media/NAV_APP_supply_planning_1_forecast_and_blanket.png "Planning with forecasts")

-For more information, see the “Forecast Demand is Reduced by Sales Orders” section in [Loading the Inventory Profiles](design-details-balancing-demand-and-supply.md#loading-the-inventory-profiles).
+For more information, see [Forecast Demand is Reduced by Sales Orders](design-details-balancing-demand-and-supply.md#forecast-demand-is-reduced-by-sales-orders).

 ## Planning Assignment
 All items should be planned for, however, there is no reason to calculate a plan for an item unless there has been a change in the demand or supply pattern since the last time a plan was calculated.